ridiculous/duck_puncher/README.md

 # DuckPuncher

+Ruby objects walk and talk like ducks, therefore they _are_ ducks.
+But ducks don't always behave, and some times they need some tough love.
+You know, some lil love punches! :heart:

-These are the ducks I can punch:
+These are the ducks I love the most:

     Array#m             => `[].m(:to_s)` => `[].map(&:to_s)`
     Array#mm            => `[].mm(:sub, /[aeiou]/, '*')` => `[].map { |x| x.sub(/[aeiou]/, '*') }`